mshin4/terraform_eks_demo/README.md

-# How to setup AWS EKS using Terraform
+# How to setup AWS EKS with Terraform and Github version control workflow

 | ITEM | VALUE | NOTES |
 |---|---|---|